Do Go On - 407 - The Real Pocahontas

 Yeah.

-If somebody knows this, they are screaming.
+God, if somebody knows this, they are screaming.

-Well, don't worry, we're looking at that.
+Well, don't worry, we're looking it up.

-So, should I sing?
+Should I sing?

 Probably.